knewyousir/webFEI-session-6a/readme.md

 See [the documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) for options including `import as`, `export as` and exporting multiple items.

+## Adding File Upload

+We will use the [File Upload npm package for Expressjs](https://www.npmjs.com/package/express-fileupload).

 ## Angular as a Templating Engine

 Let's look at using Angular as our page templating language.
 Documentation for the features we will be using is located [here](https://docs.angularjs.org/guide).